Lululemon Mission Statement, Vision & Core Values Explained

 Be Human: Community as Competitive Moat

-This pillar centers on diversity, inclusion, and authentic human connection.
-It sounds soft until you look at the economics.
+This pillar centers on diversity, inclusion, and human connection.

-Lululemon has built what analysts call an "experiential brand" through thousands of free fitness classes, local ambassador partnerships, and store formats designed as community hubs rather than transactional retail spaces.
-The company offers free fitness classes to over 10,000 underserved individuals annually, embedding itself in local wellness ecosystems before asking for a sale.
+Lululemon has built what analysts call an "experiential brand" through fitness classes, local ambassador partnerships, and store formats designed as community hubs rather than purely transactional retail spaces.

 Be Well: The Wellness Ecosystem Play